The Akmani Legian – Modern, comfortable, compact, and in the heart of the action.

 The Akmani Legian – Amenities

 - Pool: The pool on the ground floor is nicely designed, offering plenty of shade, a wooden deck, and a special area for children.
-The smaller pool on the rooftop provides views, breezes, and a bar/lounge, and is more suited to younger guests.
+The smaller pool on the rooftop offers views, a decent breeze, and a bar/lounge, and is more suited to younger guests.

 - Spa: East Day Spa offers a decent selection of treatments, far more tempting than the massage parlors around the streets of Kuta/Legian.